mohatb/kubectl-exec/README.md

 Non-Interactive
 $ kubectl-exec NODE

-You can mount node root volume to pod with -mount
+You can create a non-interactive host pod that will not be deleted automatically. this is very helpful to transfer data between node and local machine.
 $ kubectl-exec -mount

 Examples: